Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/project-considerations.md

    - Balance personalization with privacy considerations.

 6. Project Constraints: Identifying Limiting Factors Every project operates within constraints.
 Identify and understand the constraints that may impact project execution.
 This include cost, manpower, time, regulation, infrastructure and even locations.
-Carefully review potential constraints are of paramount importance as you grow the project in the long run, something you won't even plan ahead based on research, where the inherent constraints are already given and fixed.
+Carefully review potential constraints are of paramount importance as you grow the project in the long run, something you won\'t even plan ahead based on research, where the inherent constraints are already given and fixed.

 ### Key Components